codefwd/Network-exploration-using-nmap-though-Kali/README.md

 ## Overview

 Nmap offers many methods for network exploration.
 Zenmap is the GUI version of nmap.
 In this demonstration I’ll be using nmap.
 Nmap's main purpose is to search networks and investigate any hosts it finds.
 Either TCP or UDP protocols can be used for scanning.
 It can use a supply of usernames and passwords to get access to services, or it can employ brute force by guessing its way in.

+## To start
 The help section shown below makes it clear that there are many things you can perform with nmap.
 It can find hosts in a variety of ways.
 It has several methods for scanning.
 It features scripts that we may utilize and offers multiple methods for inspecting ports and services.